-8.1.1 Distinguish between max expiration date and default expiration date
+8.1.1 Distinguish between max expiration date and default expiration date occ config:app:set --value <DAYS> core internal_defaultExpDays occ config:app:set --value <DAYS> core link_defaultExpDays

 The expiration date which can be set and enforced in the settings above are the hard limit and the default value at the same time.
 Sometimes admins want to have a moderate default expire date, for example 7 days but make sure that the user can't extend it to more than 14 days.